Ostrow School of Dentistry of USC

-ASPID is designed to teach qualified dentists from other countries the knowledge and skills found in the United States.
+The Advanced Standing Program for International Dentists (ASPID) at the Herman Ostrow School of Dentistry of USC (OSD USC) is designed to teach qualified dentists from other countries the knowledge and skills found in the United States.
 The program can be completed within two years.
 The first year is devoted to technical and academic procedures and the second year to clinical training as necessary to achieve graduation qualifications.
-A Doctor of Dental Surgery (DDS) is awarded at completion of the program.
-All graduates are eligible to take the clinical board examination required for licensure in the US.
+A Doctor of Dental Surgery (D.D.S.) is awarded at completion of the program.
+All graduates are eligible to take the clinical board examination required for licensure in the United States.

 Advanced Standing Program for International Dentists (ASPID)

 OSD USC participates in ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID®).
 All applications must be submitted online directly to CAAPID.